mbeddr/mps-platform-docs/src/doc/docs/mps_internal/terminology_and_ui_for_access.md

 **UI**: second root entry in the logical view

 All content known to MPS is contained in its modules pool.
-This modules pool is shared between all windows of the same MPS installation.
-In some future MPS version, every window should have its independent modules pool.
+It is shared between all windows of the same MPS installation.
+In the future, every window should have its independent modules pool.

-If a module is contained more than once in the modules pool (e.g. present both in the current project and in a global Library), the behavior is undefined (i.e. will mess up badly, don't do this).
+If a module is contained more than once in the modules pool (e.g., present both in the current project and in a global Library), the behavior is undefined (i.e., will mess up badly, don't do this).

 ## MPS Window

 **UI**: If already open: *Window* menu, *New* File* menu: *Open...* --> *New Window*

-Every Project is contained in its own window.
+Every project is contained in its window.

 ## Project